GenCyber Teacher Camp at COD

 - Earn professional development hours

-GenCyber Camps are generously funded by a grant from the National Security Agency and the National Science Foundation, so there is no cost to attend the camp.
+GenCyber Camps have been generously funded by a grant from the National Security Agency and the National Science Foundation.
+There is no cost for teachers to attend the camp.

 Email contact: TeacherCamp@cod.edu